 Dr. Ricardo Valerdi is the Founder and Chief Scientist of Science of Sport.
 He developed the Science of Baseball, Science of Soccer, Science of Basketball, and Science of Football programs in collaboration with MLB, MLS, NBA, and NCAA teams, respectively.

 In addition to his academic endeavors, Dr. Valerdi has been a consultant to the Department of Defense, SpaceX, and the NCAA.

 Daren previously worked for the Arizona Diamondbacks and has been in the sports industry for 7+ years.
 During his time with the D-backs he was the Manager of Education Initiatives, which managed all education programs in the community through the Sales Department and help start the D-backs Science of Baseball program.
 Heaton also worked for the Los Angeles Galaxy from 2009 to 2011 where he was a Group Sales Account Executive.
 He got his start in sports by completing the Inside Sales program with the Arizona Diamondbacks in 2008.
 Daren was born and raised in Mesa, Arizona and graduated from Texas A and M – Corpus Christi where he played college baseball.

 Meghan began working with Science of Sport as a Youth Ambassador for the Arizona Diamondbacks Science of Baseball in 2014, helping run camps and visit school programs.
 She then moved into Science of Sport as the Program Coordinator and has now taken on the role of Community Outreach Coordinator.
-As Community Outreach Coordinator, Meghan functions as the link between Science of Sport and the teachers and students it serves.
+Now as Community Outreach Manager, Meghan functions as the link between Science of Sport and the teachers and students it serves, oversees volunteer and internship opportunities, and plans and organizes the annual Science of Sport Charity Golf Tournament.

 Her passion for athletics and education started as a swim instructor and coach in her teens, which turned into an assistant coaching position for high school swim and dive.
 Meghan is a graduate of the University of Arizona’s College of Medicine with a Bachelor of Science in Health Science in Physiology with a minor in Spanish.